TomBlanks/TomBlanks/README.md

 ## What I'm looking for

-A graduate or junior engineering role somewhere small enough that I'll own real problems early, ship often, and work next to great people I can really learn from.
+A software engineering role somewhere small enough that I'll own real problems early, ship often, and work next to great people I can really learn from.

-Right now I'm most interested in general **software engineering** and **applied AI engineering** roles.

 ## Things I've built